 Designed to meet the needs of the practicing manager.
 Included are the internal and external communications carried out by managers in organizations and the organizational and human variables, which influence these communications.
-Included is the management of information variables, which influence these communications.
 Included is the management of information systems.
 Communication styles of managers from different cultures are discussed.

-MBA 6030: Global and International Business 3 hours credit enter and operate in the global market.
+WMBA 6030: Global and International Business

+This course is designed to provide the student with an understanding of how companies enter and operate in the global market.
 Additionally, students will learn how culture, politics, legal and economic systems impact the marketing and trading of products in other countries.
 Students will develop an understanding of the business strategies and structures in the global arena, and will learn how managers interact and manage diverse groups.